Stephens State Forest Brochure

 These units are contiguous and are located southwest of the town of Lucas, Iowa.
 Most of the recreational development on Stephens State Forest has taken place on these units.
 Recreational activities include fishing, picnicking, camping, hunting, hiking, equestrian riding, snowmobiling, cross-country skiing, mountain biking, and wildlife watching.

 The Woodburn Unit has over six miles of backpacking trails and five pack-in (backcountry) campsites.
 This unit has an all-weather road along its west side and through the middle of the unit.
 Parking and trail head for the backpack trail system is on 330th Avenue in Clarke County.
 These sites are primitive; there is no electricity, no modern restroom facilities, and no water available on site.
 There is a picnic table and fire ring at each campsite.
-There is no fee for the pack-in sites and they are first-come, first-serve.
+There is no fee for the pack-in sites and they are first-come, first-serve. *** Please note that there will be timber management work completed in the Woodburn Unit in 2015 and 2016.
+This includes harvests, post-harvest treatments, and timber stand improvement projects along and near the hiking trails.
+The trails and campsites will remain open during this time, unless otherwise noted on the DNR closure webpage.
+Thank you for your patience.***

 The Whitebreast Unit has two lakes, three equestrian campgrounds, and one group-camp area.
 This unit also has 25 miles of multi-use trails that can be utilized for hiking, mountain biking, cross country skiing, and equestrian riding.
 This unit is served by an all-weather road.
 The North Pond has recently completed improvements including an access road, parking area, aquatic habitat, and sediment basin.
 Stocking began in fall of 2011 and will continue through 2012 while the water level returns to normal range.